 Yet there are two factors that count against it, one of which is rather more important than the other.
 The first is the slightly odd realisation that it doesn’t drive as crisply as the hatchback on which it’s based.

 The only difference between the cars, according to AMG’s amiable engineering boss Tobias Moers, are the damper settings, the CLA’s being fractionally softer in both bump and rebound to make it feel that little bit more chilled than the hatchback on the move.
 Which is fair enough in theory, even if the reality seems to be 10 per cent less zing pretty much everywhere.

 The second difference is the price.
-When it goes on sale in the UK in September the CLA45 AMG will cost “from £41,500.”
+The CLA45 AMG costs more than £40,000 in base form.
 Throw a few options at it, in other words, and maybe go for the smarter-looking 19-inch wheels that were fitted to most test cars, and you will be looking at £50k-plus.
 For a Mercedes A-class.
 Blimey.

 Admittedly the CLA45 AMG neither looks, goes nor drives like your average A-cass, but in the end that wincingly high price could well be its undoing.
 That, plus its mildly oddball status as the world’s fastest-ever four-cylinder coupé that just so happens to have four doors.

 Still, that price has not put off early buyers, quickly selling out of its initial right-hand-drive production run (most cars being well-specced, often in excess of £50,000, at that) and resulting in a long wait for those who want to sample a car that could go on to change the way we think about our more desirable modes of transport at a stroke if it maintains its early momentum.